Personal Page

 Alas, our time on the left coast was short-lived, and Sasha and I moved (back) to New England in 2010.
 I am now living the (academic) dream as a Professor in the Center for Theoretical Physics at MIT.
 In my research, I attempt to address some of the outstanding questions in fundamental physics, including the nature of dark matter, the apparent weakness of gravity, and the symmetry structure of our universe.

-In 2020, I become Director of the Institute for Artificial Intelligence Fundamental Interactions.
+In 2020, I become Director of the Institute for Artificial Intelligence and Fundamental Interactions.
 I used to make jokes about how “deep learning” could never compete with “deep thinking”, but I guess now the joke’s on me.

 Archives